dcfrancisco/liferay-training/GETTING_STARTED.markdown

 Set this to true to compile the JSP files in OSGi modules and have them added to the distributable Zip/Tar.
 The default value is `false`.

+#### liferay.workspace.node.lts.codename
+Set this property to a Node.js LTS release codename to automatically use the latest Node version and NPM version for that LTS release.
+See https://github.com/nodejs/Release/blob/main/CODENAMES.md for the list of valid codenames.

+This file is refreshed once every 30 days.
+To force workspace to check for new releases, use the system property `-Dliferay.workspace.refresh.node.releases`.

 #### liferay.workspace.node.package.manager
-Set this property to `yarn` to build Node.js-style projects using Yarn.
-The default value is `npm`.
+Set this property to `npm` to build Node.js-style projects using NPM.
+The default value is `yarn`.

 #### liferay.workspace.plugins.sdk.dir
 Set the folder that contains the Plugins SDK environment.
 The default value is